 Does bacteria grow in Vaseline?

 Vaseline doesn’t have enough nutrients to allow for bacteria to grow on their own.
-However, you can introduce bacteria into a jar of Vaseline and contaminate it.
+However, you can introduce bacteria into a petroleum jelly jar and contaminate it.
+Exposing it to air can also get bacteria into the product.